Small group tours are a popular and intimate way to explore various destinations around the…

-Other countries in great Lakes region of East Africa include Kenya, Tanzania, Rwanda and Burundi which share most of the water resources with Uganda.
-Some of the rivers drain in to Uganda’s lakes.
-There are many lakes in Uganda offering the best bird watching opportunities, boating, nature walks, adventures, swimming and safaris unique to Uganda.
-Many of the lakes have great economic importance to the local people and Uganda
+Other countries in the Great Lakes region of East Africa include Kenya, Tanzania, Rwanda, and Burundi which share most of the water resources with Uganda.
+Some of the rivers drain into Uganda’s lakes.
+There are many lakes in Uganda offering the best bird watching opportunities, boating, nature walks, adventures, swimming and safaris which makes Uganda unique and many of these lakes have great economic importance to the local people and Uganda.

 It is Africa’s largest fresh water lake covering an estimated 68,800sq km on the south east border of Uganda with Kenya and Tanzania.
 It is the source of River Nile-the world’s longest river, has a number of main Hydro Electric Power Stations at Owen Falls Dam, Bugajali.

 Lake Victoria is surrounded by a series of forests which are excellent in Bird watching, a source of medicinal herbs, wildlife ecology and a source of timber.
 Besides the sport fishing, Lake Victoria is great for boating, rafting, sunset cruises and beach holiday activities all Uganda safaris can offer in one Holiday Package.

 The borders of this lake extend to the borders of DR Congo from western Uganda as the upper Nile (Victoria Nile) continues on its course.
 From the point where the river Nile enters Lake Albert is great for Boating